2010–11 EHF Champions League

 The 2010–11 EHF Champions League was the 51st edition of Europe's premier club handball tournament and the eighteenth edition under the current EHF Champions League format.
 THW Kiel were the defending champions.
 The final four was played on 28–29 May 2011 at the Lanxess Arena at Cologne, Germany.

-FC Barcelona defeated BM Ciudad Real in the final to win the title for the 8th time.
+FC Barcelona Borges defeated BM Ciudad Real in the final to win the title for the 8th time.

 Draw

 The draw for the group stage took place at the Liechtenstein Museum in Vienna on 22 June 2010.
 A total of 24 teams were drawn into four groups of six.
 Teams were divided into four pots, based on EHF coefficients.
 Clubs from the same pot or the same association cannot be drawn into the same group.

 Each team played against each other in its group twice.
 The top two in each group proceeded to the knockout stage, and the third-placed teams entered the EHF Cup's Winners Cup Round of 32.